 Although not used as definitive willingness-to-pay (WTP) thresholds, including graphical indications of the location of the results relative to guideposts of \$50,000 per QALY and \$100,000 per QALY facilitated the interpretation of our findings and comparison with historical decisions.
 We present uncertainty quantitatively as the probability that an intervention is cost-effective at the 2 WTP guideposts.
-We also present uncertainty qualitatively according to 1 of 5 categories defined by the Ontario Decision Framework251: highly likely to be cost-effective (80%-100% probability of being cost-effective), moderately likely to be cost-effective (60%-79% probability), uncertain if cost-effective (40%-59% probability), moderately likely not to be cost-effective (20%-39% probability), or highly likely not to be cost-effective (0%-19% probability).
+We also present uncertainty qualitatively according to 1 of 5 categories defined by the Ontario Decision Framework250: highly likely to be cost-effective (80%-100% probability), uncertain if cost-effective (40%-59% probability), moderately likely not to be cost-effective (20%-39% probability), or highly likely not to be cost-effective (0%-19% probability).